Patients and staff leave Gaza's biggest hospital, and dozens are killed at a crowded refugee camp

 Elsewhere in northern Gaza, dozens of people were killed in the urban Jabaliya refugee camp when what witnesses described as an Israeli airstrike hit a crowded U.N. shelter in the main combat zone.
 It caused massive destruction in the camp's Fakhoura school, said wounded survivors Ahmed Radwan and Yassin Sharif.

 “The scenes were horrifying.
 Corpses of women and children were on the ground.
 Others were screaming for help,” Radwan said by phone.
-Associated Press photos from a local hospital showed more than 20 bodies wrapped in bloodstained sheets.
+AP photos from a local hospital showed more than 20 bodies wrapped in bloodstained sheets.

 “Receiving horrifying images & footage of scores of people killed and injured in another UNRWA school sheltering thousands of displaced," Philippe Lazzarini, the commissioner general of the U.N. agency for Palestinian refugees, or UNRWA, said on X, formerly Twitter, pleading for a humanitarian cease-fire.